-Prof. Peter A. Newman leads UNICEF report on HIV among adolescents and youth from key populations in AsiaCategories: Faculty in the News, Peter Newman
+Prof. Peter A. Newman leads UNICEF report on HIV among adolescents and youth from key populations in AsiaCategories: Faculty, Peter Newman

 Prof. Peter A. Newman served as lead researcher for a 4-country UNICEF formative assessment officially released on World AIDS Day in Bangkok: “Looking Out for Adolescents and Youth from Key Populations—A formative assessment on the needs of adolescents and youth at risk of HIV: Case studies from Indonesia, the Philippines, Thailand and Viet Nam”.